20 euro note

-The twenty euro note (€20) is the third-lowest value euro banknote and has been used since the introduction of the euro (in its cash form) in 2002.
+The twenty-euro note (€20) is the third-lowest value euro banknote and has been used since the introduction of the euro (in its cash form) in 2002.

+The note is the official currency of 21 of the member states of the European Union, which are part of the Eurozone.
+The 21 Eurozone members are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.

+A number of non-EU member states, namely Andorra, Monaco, San Marino, and Vatican City have formal agreements with the EU to use the euro as their official currency and issue their own coins.
+In addition, Kosovo and Montenegro have adopted the euro unilaterally.

-The note is used in the 25 countries (and Kosovo) that have it as their sole currency (with 24 legally adopting it), which countries have a total population of about 350 million currently.
-In July 2025, there were approximately 4,885,000,000 twenty euro banknotes in circulation around the eurozone.
+The countries that use the euro have a total population of about 350 million currently.
+In April 2026, there were approximately 4,992,000,000 twenty euro banknotes in circulation around the eurozone.
 It is the second most widely circulated denomination, accounting for 16.3% of the total banknotes.
 Estimates suggest that the average life of a twenty euro banknote is about two years before it is replaced due to wear.

 It is the third-smallest note, measuring 133 x 72 mm with a blue colour scheme.
 The twenty euro banknotes depict bridges and arches/doorways in Gothic architecture (between the 13th and 14th centuries).
 The twenty euro note contains several complex security features such as watermarks, invisible ink, holograms and microprinting that document its authenticity.

 The design of the Europa series 20 euro banknote was revealed on 24 February 2015 and launched on 25 November 2015.

 History

 The euro was founded on 1 January 1999, when it became the currency of over 300 million people in Europe.
 For the first three years of its existence it was an invisible currency, only used in accountancy.
 Euro cash was not introduced until 1 January 2002, when it replaced the national banknotes and coins of the countries in eurozone 12, such as the Belgian franc and the Greek drachma.

-Slovenia joined the Eurozone in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015 and Croatia in 2023.
+Slovenia joined the Eurozone on 1 January 2007, Cyprus and Malta on 1 January 2008, Slovakia on 1 January 2009, Estonia on 1 January 2011, Latvia on 1 January 2014, Lithuania on 1 January 2015, Croatia on 1 January 2023 and Bulgaria on 1 January 2026.